MarionArmbruster/DbPersonalProject/README.md

 # Key Programming Concepts Utilized

-Key concepts: JavaFX: always has a start method to initialize the first stage and the scene within it, and a Main that launches it.
-Uses
-Controllers and fxml files for the bulk of the program and can use css to separate the style and looks from the rest of the scene.
-JavaFX can utilize a Model-view-controller (MVC) design principle and design where the model of the program is spearate from both the view (fxml file) and the control (controller file) of the program.
+Key concepts: JavaFX always has a start method to initialize the first stage and the scene within it, and a Main that launches it.
+It uses Controllers and fxml files for the bulk of the program and can use css to separate the style and looks from the rest of the scene.
+JavaFX can utilize a Model-View-Controller (MVC) design principle which is where the design of the model of the program is separate from both the view (fxml file) and the control (controller file) of the program.

 JavaFX is much easier to use than Java Swing for some cases.
 And for this project, it was much easier than in Swing, as well as being exciting to watch it happen.
 It is something that I am proud of.